learn-co-students/nyc-mhtn-web-042318/03-intro-oo/README.md

 # so how else can we do this?
 name.send(:split).[](0)
 # now that is some crazy cool stuff!
+# ruby gives you a lot of syntactic sugar to make code read easier
+# this is one example of that syntactic sugar
+# keep it in mind as it will pop up again later

 # but what do objects do when you try to use a method it doesn't understand?
 age.split